Innocent (actor)

-In 1979, he was elected as the municipal councilor of irinjalakkuda municipality.
+He served as a Member of Parliament in the 16th Lok Sabha (2014-2019) of India representing Chalakudy constituency.
+In 1979, he was elected as the municipal councilor of Irinjalakuda municipality.
 Innocent won the 2014 Lok Sabha elections from Chalakudy Lok Sabha constituency as an independent candidate supported by the Left Democratic Front (LDF).
 Innocent served as the president of the Association of Malayalam Movie Artists (AMMA), a guild of Malayalam artists from 2003 to 2018.
-He has written books based on his memories, and columns in magazines and newspapers.